natetharp/covid-heroes/_heroes/augustine-agyei-mensah.md

 death_date:
 ---

-Augustine Agyei-Mensah was a registered nurse who care for patients with learning disabilities at Northamptonshire Healthcare NHS Foundation Trust.
+Augustine Agyei-Mensah, age unknown, was a registered nurse who care for patients with learning disabilities at Northamptonshire Healthcare NHS Foundation Trust.